0xabe-io/0xabe-io.github.io/_posts/2016-04-18-PlaidCTF-unix-time-formatter.md

 * calls a function that I named `get_format`
 * calls a function that I named `check_format`
-* if everything is OK, stores the returned value in a global variable that I named here `FORMAT`
+* if everything is OK, it stores the returned value in a global variable that I named here `FORMAT`

 ```
 0x00400e00      53             push rbx